WGH History

 One of WGH's first

-employees was Malvern Powell.
+density tunnel was built by the Newport Shipbuilding and Dry Dock Company.
 Mal doubled as salesman and announcer in the

-early days and held nearly every position at the station until his
+early days of WGH and held nearly every position at the station until his

 retirement as an account executive in 1969.
 Mal continued working in sales